 So let’s make an attempt to understand why Agile is a perfect fit for your product.

 When and why to choose Agile?

 Agile provides a framework which is adaptable, gives predictable results with measurable data.
-A project that needs urgent deliveries and has complex requirements is asking for Agile methods for best outcomes.
+A project that needs urgent deliveries and has complex requirements is asking for Agile Development Methodology for best outcomes.
 Besides, faster time to market is a factor driving most of the projects.
 Consider these facts: